 1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chairman with the help of TSB.
-The plan should take into account any priorities and coordination arrangements, recommended by TSAG or decided by the World Telecommunication Standardization Assembly (WTSA).
+The plan should take into account any priorities and coordination arrangements, recommended by the Telecommunication Standardization Advisory Group (TSAG) or decided by the World Telecommunication Standardization Assembly (WTSA).